yuvraj-singh-codes/personalized-recipe-generator/README.md

 1. Open your web browser and navigate to `http://localhost:3000`.
 2. Create an account or log in to your existing profile.
 3. Input your available ingredients and dietary preferences.
-4. Browse personalized recipe suggestions and save your favorites.
+4. Browse personalized recipe suggestions, save your favorites, and create meal plans.
-5. Plan your meals for the week and generate shopping lists.

 ## API Documentation
 For detailed API documentation, please refer to the [API Documentation](https://github.com/yuvraj-singh-codes/personalized-recipe-generator/wiki/API-Documentation).

 ## Testing
-To run the tests for this project, use the following command: bash npm test
+To run tests for the project, use the following command: bash npm test
 ## Deployment